Featured Formulas

 LET Function

 The LET function lets you define named variables in a formula.
 There are two primary reasons you might want to do this: (1) to improve performance by eliminating redundant calculations and (2) to make more complex formulas easier to read and write.
-Once a variable is named, it can be...Read more
+Once a variable is named, it can...Read more

 Recent Articles